Collecting equality data: guidance for solicitors delivering legal aid

 Step 1: Share the ‘Applicant information about equality data’ guidance with your client.
 This explains why we collect equality data, what equality data we collect, and how we store it.

-Step 2: When to ask for equality data: It may be easier to ask your client for equality data at an initial meeting or soon thereafter, and at the same time that you are completing the rest of the legal aid application.
+Step 2: When to ask for equality data: It may be easier to ask your client for equality data at an initial meeting or soon thereafter, and while you are completing the rest of the legal aid application.
 How you do this depends on your service and your client, and may include:

-• using a paper copy of the declaration, or use the digital or electronic form options
+• using a paper copy of the declaration, or the digital or electronic form options

-• with the help of someone else in your firm
+• help from someone else in your firm

-• in alternative formats to meet any particular needs the person may have.
+• alternative formats to meet any particular needs the person may have.

-Step 4: Ask your client each of the equality questions in turn and record the answers on the declaration, directly into Legal Aid Online or using whichever method suits you best.
-If you have some client equality data already from another source then you should check this information is still accurate and that your client agrees that the data to be shared with us.
+Step 4: Ask your client each of the equality questions in turn and record the answers on the declaration, directly into Legal Aid Online or whichever method suits you best.
+If you have some client equality data already from another source, then you should check this information is still accurate and that your client agrees to that data being shared with us.

 Step 5: Enter the equality data in Legal Aid Online, if you haven’t already done so.